 Welcome to the home page of Dr Suzy Walton

 Suzy had earlier careers as a producer, editor and presenter for Sky News, the BBC and LBC Radio.
 She was also a West End actress playing a leading role for three years in the award winning play “Children of a Lesser God.”
-In 2014 Suzy was awarded an Honorary Fellowship from the University of Westminster.
+In 2014 Suzy was awarded an Honorary Degree from the University of Westminster.